 You need to describe your ideal calendar in as much detail as possible for your VA to make it a reality.
-Then, your VA will use your expectations and priorities to turn your calendar into something flexible and adaptable.
+Then, your VA will use your expectations and priorities to turn your calendar into one that works for you.

 When designing your perfect calendar, think of the big picture.
 Imagine that your week has a time budget.
-Just like with money, you need to budget your time so that you aren’t overworked and sacrificing valuable hours of sleep and leisure and family time.
+Just like money, you need to budget your time so that you aren’t overworked and sacrificing valuable hours of sleep, leisure, and family time.
 To optimise productivity, you have to make sure you are setting aside enough time for the work that brings you closer to your goals.

 - Go to the first week in your calendar that isn’t full of meetings.